-Representations on a Current Application for a Grant/Variation/Review of a Premises Licence or Club Premises Certificate under The Licensing Act 2003 make representation in relation to am application that has been made in respect of the premises described in Part 1 below.
+Representations on a Current Application for a Grant/Variation/Review of a Premises Licence or Club Premises Certificate under The Licensing Act 2003

 Before completing this form please read the Guidance Notes at the end of the form.
 If you are completing this form by hand please write legibly in block capitals.
 In all cases ensure that your answers are inside the boxes and written in black ink.
 Use additional sheets if necessary.
 You may wish to keep a copy of the completed form for your records.